 Have you been the victim of identity theft or stolen personal information?
 Did you unwittingly provide your personal or financial information?

-To find out what to do in such situations, refer to the checklist titled Perte ou vol de son identité : Comment réagir? (available in French only) published by the Commission d'accès à l'information du Québec, the provincial body responsible for applying the Act respecting the protection of personal information in the private sector.
+To find out what to do in such situations, refer to the checklist titled Perte ou vol de son identité : Comment réagir? (available in French only) published by the Commission d'accès à l'information du Québec.
+This provincial body is in charge of ensuring compliance with and the promotion of access to documents and the protection of personal information.
+It is responsible for, among other things, applying the Act respecting the protection of personal information in the private sector.

 Check your credit card and bank statements on a regular basis to make sure no unauthorized purchases have been made.

 Has your credit card been lost, stolen or fraudulently used?
 Notify the card issuer without delay.
-As of that moment, you cannot be held responsible for any new transactions made by another person with your card.
+As of moment the card issuer is notified, you cannot be held responsible for any new transactions made by another person with your card.

 If you fail to notify the issuer that the card was used without your authorization, your liability is limited to the first $50 by law.